Skidudeaa/Radiology-Right-Click/readme.txt

 - User-configurable calculator visibility
 - Custom menu sorting options
 - References management for quick access to resources
-- AI assistant integration for report analysis
+- AI assistant integration for report analysis, proof of concept, Not to be used clinically due to privacy.

 ## Calculations & Tools